Australian Organising Committee

 Diane has 15 years’ experience as an engineering geologist in both mining and civil engineering projects.
 Her principal area of expertise is geotechnical investigation, rock mass characterisation and geotechnical domain modelling for open pit and underground mine design, including investigation programme design, project management, geotechnical data analysis and provision of geotechnical design parameters.

 Dr Felicia Weir

-Associate Engineering Geologist, Pells Sullivan Meynink, Australia
+Principal Engineering Geologist, Pells Sullivan Meynink, Australia

 Felicia has been involved with the geotechnical modelling and design of open pit mines for the past ten years.
 Major projects she has worked on include Mt Isa Open Pit, the Olympic Dam Expansion project, Lihir and most recently operations at Ok Tedi.
 She is highly experienced in borehole televiewer interpretation, development of geotechnical models (structural and rock mass), including 3D modelling in Vulcan, and slope stability analysis and design.
 Felicia’s recent work has included discrete fracture network modelling for use in both open pit mining and tunnel design.